tsoguri/across-the-board/README.md

 ## Running It Locally

 1. Run `make init-workspace`
+  - Fill in your Anthropic API key in the `.env` file
 2. Run `make run-react` to run the React app and API (Served at `http://localhost:3001`)
 3. Run `make run-streamlit` to run the Streamlit app and API (Served at `http://localhost:8501`)